 The brutal way in which China-backed Hong Kong police have dealt with Hong Kong protestors is something that has been extensively covered in the media.
-But recently, the Chinese communist regime has been jumping with joy as the U.S. cracks down on rioters in the United States.
+But recently, the Chinese communist regime has been pointing a finger at the U.S. response to rioters.
 Beijing is now using recent U.S. police action against rioters to justify Hong Kong police action against pro-democracy protestors.

 Democracy vs Totalitarianism

 In China’s state-backed Global Times, an article tries to equate the Hong Kong and Black Lives Matters (BLM) protests, saying that actions like smashing stores, burning police stations, attacking police officers, and blocking roads that took place at a few of the protests in America seemed as if the Hong Kong “rioters” had snuck into the affected U.S. cities.
 Nancy Pelosi had once commented that the Hong Kong protests were a beautiful sight.
 The editor of Global Times mocked Pelosi, tweeting that the “beautiful sight” has now arrived in the U.S. The article asked Pelosi and Mike Pompeo whether Beijing should support the American protestors in the way U.S. politicians “glorified” the protestors in Hong Kong.

 However, all such criticism falls flat when we consider the fact that the U.S. is a democracy while China is a totalitarian regime.
 Protests are normal in any free society.
 And while a limited number of these protests may devolve into violence, what matters is how the government and other administrative units deal with such acts of violence.
 In a totalitarian regime like China, the government immediately strikes out at the protestors with violence.
 And once the protests are quashed, the regime will hunt down its leaders and imprison them without a trial.
 Some of the protestors identified as “dangerous” may be executed.
 No one is free to question the actions of the government.